Ever Again

 Close

-“Ever Again” is a dance-pop, synth-pop, and disco song featuring a pulsating bassline and crescendoing synths, drawing influence from R&B and 1980s music.
+“Ever Again” is a dance-pop, synth-pop, and disco song.
+Performed over a prominent bassline, loudening synths, and layered vocal harmonies, it draws inspiration from 1980s music, R&B, funk, and a range of popand rock genres.
 Many critics likened it to the work of musician Prince.
 Robyn has described the song as being about defiance.
-Critics have interpreted its lyrics as a declaration that she will no longer be defined by heartbreak, a theme frequently associated with her work, and have viewed its placement as the album’s closing track as offering a hopeful resolution to the album’s emotional narrative.
+Critics have interpreted its lyrics as a declaration that she will no longer be defined by heartbreak, a theme frequently associated with her work, and have viewed its placement as the album's closing track as offering a hopeful resolution to the album's emotional narrative.
 The song received positive reviews, with many critics highlighting it as one of the strongest tracks on the album and praising its role as Honey's finale.

 Background and release

-Robyn wrote "Ever Again" with Joseph Mount,[5] who also produced the track.[6]
-Most of the songs on Honey were written in chronological order, with “Ever Again” being one of the final songs composed and ultimately closing the album.[7][8][9]
-The pair wrote it near the end of the album’s completion, during a period when Robyn said she had grown exhausted from working on Honey and felt she needed a break.[7]
-Mount began playing what would become the song's chords on his synthesizer, which Robyn liked and worked with him to refine.[7]
-Subsequently, the chorus came to them quickly.[7]
-Robyn and Mount completed the song in one night, and he considers it to be his favorite song on Honey.[10]
-Robyn contrasted the ease of writing “Ever Again” against the rest of the album’s creative process, saying, “It was so nice to write something at the end of making the record where you have the whole thing in your system and you can add to it in this very natural way".[7]
+Swedish singer Robyn wrote "Ever Again" with Joseph Mount,[1] who also produced the track.[2]
+The pair wrote it near the end of completing her eighth studio album, Honey,[3][4] during a period when Robyn said she had grown exhausted from working on the album and felt they needed a break.[5]
+Mount began playing what would become the song's chords on his synthesizer, which Robyn liked and worked with him to refine.[5]
+Subsequently, the chorus came to them quickly.[5]
+Robyn and Mount finished the song in one night, and the latter considers it to be his favorite song on Honey.[6]
+Robyn contrasted the ease of writing “Ever Again” against the rest of the album's creative process, saying, “It was so nice to write something at the end of making the record where you have the whole thing in your system and you can add to it in this very natural way".[5]
+Mount co-wrote and produced much of Honey with Robyn,[7] but his influence is particularly pronounced on “Ever Again”.[8]
+He also played electric guitar on the track, with Ulf Engström playing bass guitar.[9]
+Audio engineer Neal H Pogue, who mixed the track, said he used the Ozone 8 plugin on the stereo bus to apply subtle equalization and compression, enhancing the song’s overall balance and clarity while evoking a vintage sound inspired by 1980s music.[10]
+He also identified "Ever Again" as his favorite song from Honey.[10]
+Most of the tracks on Honey were sequenced in the order they were written, with “Ever Again”, being one of the final songs composed, ultimately closing the album.[5][11][12]

-In September 2018, Robyn revealed the track list of her then-upcoming album Honey on social media in an animated clip, with "Ever Again" being confirmed as its ninth and final track.[11]
-"Ever Again" was released as the album's fourth single on 17 June 2019,[12][13] by Konichiwa Records.[14]
-On 20 June 2020, Robyn released "Ever Again" on limited edition 12" vinyl featuring remixes of the song.
-It was released as part of a Honey Remix vinyl series, alongside "Honey", "Baby Forgive Me" and "Between the Lines / Beach2k20", for the Love Record Stores Day 2020 event.
-Only 500 of each were manufactured.[15]
+In September 2018, Robyn revealed the track list for her then-upcoming album Honey in an animated clip posted on social media, confirming “Ever Again” as the ninth and final track.[13]
+The song was released as the album's fourth single on 17 June 2019 by Konichiwa Records.[14][15][16]
+Three official remixes of “Ever Again”, by Planningtorock, Soulwax, and Patrick Topping,[17] were released on 9 July, 23 August, and 4 October 2019, respectively.[18][19][20]
+On 20 June 2020, the song was issued as a limited edition 12-inch vinyl featuring remixes, as part of a Honey remix series released for Love Record Store Day 2020, alongside “Honey”, “Baby Forgive Me”, and “Between the Lines / Beach2k20”.[21]
+Only 500 copies of each record were manufactured.[21][22]

 Music and lyrics

-"Ever Again" has been described as an R&B-tinged dance-pop,[16][17] synth-pop,[18][19] and disco-esque[20][21][22][23] song with an "undulating groove ... atmospheric instrumentation and empowering lyrics", according to Paste's Harry Todd.[19]
-It is four minutes and twenty-four seconds (4:24) in duration.[18]
-A mid-tempo[24] track with a distinct bassline,[25] the song incorporates retro synths, 1980s influences,[26][27][28] and layered vocal harmonies.[29][30][31]
-Critics have cited synth-rock,[32] new wave,[33] synth funk,[34] future funk,[35] and yacht rock elements in its production.[36]
-Building slowly,[9] its ending crescendos into a synth explosion,[37][38] approximately three minutes into the track.[39]
-Variety's Jem Aswad described it in detail as the album's "most direct pop song", featuring "a plush and sublime soundsplash that closes with many multitracked Robyns singing the song’s beautiful chorus over propulsive electric bass and sweeping washes of synthesizers".[29]
-Nolan Feeney of Billboard found the track reminiscent of songs from Robyn's 2005 self-titled album.[26]
-Natasha Lewis of The Nation wrote that, on "Ever Again", she deviates from "the looping beats" that characterize most of Honey, to return to "the pure dance pop" reminiscent of Body Talk (2010).[17]
-Several journalists likened "Ever Again" to the work of musician Prince,[34][40][41][30] and agreed that it is heavily inspired by Mount's own band, Metronomy.[27][42][43]
-Ticketmaster Discover's Ben Jolley called it "a sonic embodiment of the lights coming back on after a very fun night out" and "funkier sister" to Robyn's "Between the Lines" (2019).[12]
+"Ever Again" has been described as an R&B-tinged dance-pop,[23][24][25] synth-pop,[26][27] and disco[28][29][30] song with an "undulating groove ... atmospheric instrumentation and empowering lyrics", according to Paste's Harry Todd.[27]
+It is four minutes and twenty-four seconds (4:24) long,[26] and performed in the key of E major at a tempo of 125 BPM.[31]
+A mid-tempo[32] track with a distinct, syncopated bassline,[33][34] the song incorporates retro synths,[35] 1980s influences,[36][37][38] and layered vocal harmonies,[39][40][41] over a pulse-pounding rhythm.[42]
+Critics have identified rock,[43] synth-rock,[44] space rock,[45] yacht rock,[45] new wave,[42][46] funk,[41][47] synth funk,[48] and future funk elements in its production.[49]
+Building gradually,[12] its ending crescendos into a synth explosion,[32][50][51] approximately three minutes into the track.[52][53]
+Musically, it contrasts much of the album's club energy.[8]
+Variety's Jem Aswad summarized "Ever Again" as the album's most straightforward pop song.[39]
+Nolan Feeney of Billboard and Natasha Lewis of The Nation noted that “Ever Again” departs from Honey’s experimental sound in favor of the more mainstream dance-pop style of Robyn’s earlier work, comparing it to her 2005 self-titled album and Body Talk (2010), respectively.[35][25]
+Several journalists likened "Ever Again" to the work of musician Prince,[48][54][55] and agreed that its production is also heavily inspired by Mount's own band, Metronomy.[36][56][57][58]
+Raúl Guillén of Jenesaispop theorized that the song's bassline likely draws from both artists, while Prince's influence is more evident in its keyboards, guitars, and background vocals.[8]
+After comparing the song to other artists, Ruth Cronin of GoldenPlec credits the "influx of synths" with restoring "Ever Again" "back into Robyn territory".[33]
+Ticketmaster Discover's Ben Jolley called it "a sonic embodiment of the lights coming back on after a very fun night out" and "funkier sister" to Robyn's "Between the Lines" (2019).[14]

 Reception

-Several critics agreed that "Ever Again" is one of the best songs on Honey.
-Chris DeVille of Stereogum said "Ever Again" "may be the best song" on the album,[70] and David Edwards of Drowned in Sound highlighted it as one of its three best tracks.[71]
-Luke Bonner of KRUI-FM identified "Ever Again" as his favorite track, which he believes represents "a turning point for Robyn" as "She has purged the sadness throughout the album and decided to focus on love".[9]
-Some critics, such as Natasha Lewis of The Nation, also identified the song as among the tracks on Honey that most strongly reflect Robyn’s signature sound.[17]
-Stacey Anderson, writing for Pitchfork, described its narrative as "classic" Robyn.[72]
-The New Yorker's Jia Tolentino highlighted it as one of only three "big wallops of the Robyn feeling" on Honey.[73]
-Similarly, a writer for Sputnikmusic remarked that "Ever Again" is "The closest thing you'll find on Honey to the music on Body Talk".[25]
-A writer for Beat said "In true Robyn fashion, it is an anthem, a stand out track if ever there was one, with a perfect bassline to see Honey out (before hitting repeat)".[74]
-Matt Gallatin of The Michigan Daily declared the song a triumph in the context of both the album and Robyn's overall career, expounding, "After eight years of battling pain and loss at the fault of love, she doesn’t say that she’ll never love again — she says she’ll never 'hurt' again ...
-Gone are the questions of “why” that dogged her on the Body Talk series and her eponymous album.
-This time around, Robyn knows".[48]
+Several critics agreed that "Ever Again" is one of the best songs on Honey,[89][90] with Jael Goldfine of Paper naming it the album's "Must Listen".[91]
+Luke Bonner of KRUI-FM identified "Ever Again" as his favorite track, which he believes represents "a turning point for Robyn".[12]
+Some critics, such as Natasha Lewis of The Nation and Jia Tolentino of The New Yorker, also identified the song as among the Honey tracks that most strongly reflect Robyn's signature sound.[25][92][93]
+A writer for Sputnikmusic remarked that "Ever Again" is "The closest thing you'll find on Honey to the music on Body Talk".[34]
+A writer for Beat said "In true Robyn fashion, it is an anthem, a stand out track if ever there was one, with a perfect bassline to see Honey out".[94]
+Matt Gallatin of The Michigan Daily declared the song a triumph in the context of both the album and Robyn's overall career, expounding, "After eight years of battling pain and loss at the fault of love, she doesn’t say that she’ll never love again — she says she’ll never 'hurt' again".[63]

-Many reviewers complimented the song's placement as the album's final track,[29][35][37][71] such as Annabel Ross of Resident Advisor, who dubbed it "a sublime finale".[23]
-Matthew Neale of Clash praised "That shit’s out the door" as a "wonderful" lyric to close on,[42] while Adam Weddle of Paste deemed it a "standout closer".[75]
-Katie Hawthorne of The Skinny described its synth-heavy crescendo, which accounts for the album's last 90 seconds, as "The breakdown we’ve been waiting for".[39]
-Jagoda Waszkowiak of The Courier wrote that, in addition to standing apart from other Honey songs lyrically, "Ever Again" closes the album's narrative.[76]
-For Exclaim!, Ian Gormely called the track both a standout and "rejuvenating closer".[43]
-Stereoboard's Jacob Brookman said Honey subverts expectations by ending with a "potential hit", calling this "something that not enough albums do".[30]
-Brookman described "Ever Again" as a "bold and excellent" song "that could easily be released as a primary single".[30]
-Dan Condon of ABC News agreed that placing the album's "most immediate pop gem" at the end of the album was subversive, and hoped that "anyone who is listening to this as a full piece of work doesn’t bail out early".[77]
-The Knoxville News Sentinel's Chuck Campbell referred to it as "an irresistible call for conflict resolution".[78]
+Many reviewers complimented the song's placement as the album's final track,[49][50][90] such as Annabel Ross of Resident Advisor, who dubbed it "a sublime finale".[30]
+Matthew Neale of Clash praised "That shit’s out the door" as a "wonderful" closing lyric,[56] while Adam Weddle of Paste deemed it a "standout closer".[95]
+Katie Hawthorne of The Skinny described its synth-driven crescendo, which accounts for the album's last 90 seconds, as "The breakdown we’ve been waiting for".[52]
+For Exclaim!, Ian Gormely called the track both a standout and "rejuvenating closer".[57]
+Stereoboard's Jacob Brookman wished more albums would subvert expectations like Honey by ending with a "potential hit", and described "Ever Again" as deserving of being a primary single.[40]
+Dan Condon of ABC News agreed that placing the album's "most immediate pop gem" at the end of the album was subversive, and hoped that "anyone who is listening to this as a full piece of work doesn’t bail out early".[96]
+The Knoxville News Sentinel's Chuck Campbell referred to it as "an irresistible call for conflict resolution".[97]
+The Strathclyde Telegraph reviewed "Ever Again" as a perfect track "that represent[s] a very singular moment in time, one only heartbroken people get the privilege of experiencing".[79]
+For Variety's Jem Aswad, "Ever Again" is "a perfect sendoff to an album that’s both challenging and familiar, and a chorus [Robyn] probably knew listeners would have echoing in their heads long after Honey ends".[39]

-Billboard's Andrew Unterberger and Joe Lynch disagreed on the track.
-While Unterberger declared it "the pure pop injection we’ve been waiting for", Lynch called it "an outlier" on the album.[26]
-Mathew Rodriguez of Into said that by sounding more similar to the album's earlier songs, "Ever Again" risks making Honey's ending sound "a little disjointed".[79]
-The song was included on Rolling Stone's list of the 50 Best Songs of 2018, placing at number 33.[80]
-The Atlantic's Spencer Kornhaber named "Ever Again" one of the "27 Best Music Moments of 2018".[36]
-Ticketmaster Discover ranked in the eight-best song in Roby's discography.[12]
-Spotify named it one of the 100 Greatest Pop Songs of the Streaming Era, at number 70.[6]
+Billboard's Andrew Unterberger and Joe Lynch disagreed on the track.[35]
+While Unterberger declared it "the pure pop injection we’ve been waiting for", Lynch called it "an outlier" on the album.[35]
+Mathew Rodriguez of Into said that "Ever Again" risks making Honey's ending sound "a little disjointed".[98]
+The song was placed at number 33 on Rolling Stone's ranking of 2018's 50 best songs.[99]
+The Atlantic's Spencer Kornhaber named "Ever Again" one of the year's "27 Best Music Moments".[45]
+Ticketmaster Discover ranked it the eighth-best song in Robyn's discography,[14] and Jenesaispop ranked it 19th.[100]
+Spotify named it one of the 100 Greatest Pop Songs of the Streaming Era, at number 70.[2]
+By June 2019, "Ever Again" had already amassed more Spotify streams than the album's title track.[100]

 Music video